 GHK-Cu (INCI: Copper Tripeptide-1) is glycyl-L-histidyl-L-lysine coordinated to a divalent copper ion.
 First isolated from human plasma in 1973, it is the canonical endogenous copper-peptide complex; plasma concentrations decline with age, and that biology underwrites its use in dermal-repair work and in topical formulation.
 The lyophilised cake's characteristic blue colour is diagnostic for intact Cu(II) coordination, a colourless or pale reconstituted solution is the first sign the complex has dissociated and the peptide and copper are no longer functioning as the bioactive species.
 Our companion piece on this molecule, the [GHK-Cu topical-formulation playbook](/insights/ghk-cu-cosmetic-formulation-guide), covers the full ingredient-by-ingredient compatibility breakdown for downstream formulators.
 Vialdyne releases GHK-Cu against a ≥99.0% main-peak HPLC specification.
 Because activity tracks intact Cu(II) coordination rather than peptide mass alone, the standard batch packet pairs RP-HPLC and ESI-MS with copper-content verification, performed by atomic absorption spectroscopy or by quantitative HPLC against a copper-saturated reference, whichever the receiving formulator's QA system has historically used.
 Standard 50 mg and 100 mg lyophilised vials cover bench-scale and pilot use.
 The SDS reproduces INCI name and CAS on every shipment so the documentation drops cleanly into the cosmetic-finished-product notification workflow (CPNP in the EU, equivalent registries in other jurisdictions).

 Cosmetic-peptide buyers fall into two groups: established beauty / med-aesthetic brands extending an existing line, and OEM clients building a private-label catalog from scratch.
-The first group usually wants bulk active plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
+The first group usually wants active material plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
 Both need INCI naming verified, regulator-specific safety files (CPNP for EU, FDA OTC monograph for US where relevant), and packaging-compatibility data.

 Primary buyer fit: medical aesthetic clinics and med spas, regional distributors and re-sellers, and academic and contract research laboratories.